1951–52 Port Vale F.C. season: Third Division South

 The pre-season saw 578 seats installed on the Railway Terrace, bringing the seated capacity of Vale Park to 1,010.
-No signings of note were made, however transfer-listed Cliff Pinchbeck failed to turn up for pre-season training, citing illness.
+No signings of note were made.
+However, transfer-listed Cliff Pinchbeck failed to turn up for pre-season training, citing illness.

 Thirty seconds into their opening game with Reading and they were behind, the Vale went on to lose 2–0.
 A six-game unbeaten streak followed, with just three goals conceded, though only five goals were scored.
+On 21 August, Vale held Southend United to a goalless draw despite Mick Hulligan being knocked unconscious twice.
 On his return to Burslem, Pinchbeck scored a brace to salvage a point against Bournemouth & Boscombe Athletic.
 Vale then sold Alan Martin to rivals Stoke City for £10,000 and Albert Mullard, the money going towards fixing the drainage problem at Vale Park.
-The sale was criticized by supporters, though they soon warmed to Mullard, who went on to become the club's top-scorer.
+The sale was criticized by supporters, though they soon warmed to Mullard, who became the club's top scorer.
 The club failed to sign transfer target Dennis Wilshaw from Wolverhampton Wanderers, and Garth Butler was forced to retire with a knee injury.
-Results turned against the team, as they went on a run of thirteen games without a win, though all five of the home games on the 'wide open' Vale Park pitch were draws (all eight away matches were losses).
-Manager Ivor Powell attempted to sign players, but was deterred by the high transfer prices, and so instead continually reshuffled the first eleven.
+Results turned against the team, as they went on a run of 13 games without a win, though all five of the home games on the 'wide open' Vale Park pitch were draws (all eight away matches were losses).
+On 3 November, a 3–1 defeat at Crystal Palace sent Vale to the bottom of the table.
+Manager Ivor Powell attempted to sign players but was deterred by the high transfer prices, and so instead continually reshuffled the first XI.
 Powell's contract was terminated on 22 November, his team bottom of the table.
-Trainer Ken Fish took temporary charge of first team affairs.
+Trainer Ken Fish took temporary charge of first-team affairs.
 Roy Sproson and Ray King would later say the sacking came as no surprise, saying Powell 'ruled by fear', 'used to treat the players like kids' and it was a 'complete relief' to find him dismissed.
 Pinchbeck was also offloaded, sold to Northampton Town for 'an undisclosed sum'.